Henshaw and Carbery ruled out of Australia game

 Carbery was forced off against Fiji after a high tackle by back row Albert Tuisue in the second half and was replaced by 22-year-old debutant Jack Crowley.

-The players who picked up knocks against South Africa on 6 November - Johnny Sexton, James Ryan, Andrew Porter, Josh van der Flier and Hugo Keenan - will be monitored across the early part of the week and re-integrated into training according to their individual management plans.
+The players who picked up knocks against South Africa - Johnny Sexton, James Ryan, Andrew Porter, Josh van der Flier and Hugo Keenan - will be monitored across the early part of the week and re-integrated into training according to their individual management plans.

-Jimmy O'Brien will complete the HIA process today and is expected to be available to train tomorrow and second row Joe McCarthy returns to the squad having completed his return to play protocols.
+Jimmy O'Brien will complete the head injury assessment process today and is expected to be available to train tomorrow and second row Joe McCarthy returns to the squad having completed his return to play protocols.

 Bundee Aki, who has trained with the squad for the past few weeks, is available for selection having completed his suspension and the coaching intervention programme after his red card for Connacht in September.